denilsonsa/udev-joystick-blacklist/README.md

 For the complete list, look at [`generate_rules.py`](generate_rules.py) script.

 * A4 Tech mice and/or keyboards.
+* ASRock LED controller.
 * Cooler Master mice.
+* Corsair mice and/or keyboards.
+* Lenovo keyboard.
 * Microsoft mice and/or keyboards. ([Fixed in Linux kernel 4.9.](https://github.com/denilsonsa/udev-joystick-blacklist/issues/20))
 * Wacom tablets.
+* …and many others!

 ## Contributing